konekoya/imgup/README.md

 # imgup

-Upload images to imgur anonymously via [imgur API](https://apidocs.imgur.com/)
+Upload images to imgur anonymously via [imgur API](https://apidocs.imgur.com/).
+Useful when you're working with Markdown.
+The output result can be used directly in the Markdown.

-> ⚠️&nbsp;&nbsp;This package is not available on npm
+> ⚠️&nbsp;&nbsp;This package is not available on npm yet

 ## Usage